chloerwhitaker/Books-Im-Reading/ThinkAndGrowRich.md

 ## Introduction

-- "Thruly, thought are things."
+- "Thruly, thoughts are things."